balqeesqud/Reading-Notes/Class-06.md

       design pattern is like a code library that includes various coding techniques shared by programmers around the world.

+    - Builder Pattern:

+       The Builder Pattern is a design pattern that focuses on creating complex objects by breaking down the construction process into smaller, manageable steps.
+It separates the construction of an object from its representation, allowing for flexible and clear object creation.
+This pattern is analogous to a house builder following a blueprint to systematically construct a house with various attributes, enhancing code organization and reusability.

+    - Observer Pattern

+      The Observer Pattern is a design pattern that facilitates the communication between different components of a system by establishing a subscription-based relationship.
+In this pattern, an object (the subject) maintains a list of its dependents (observers), and when the subject undergoes a change, all its observers are automatically notified and updated.
+This pattern is akin to a news agency notifying subscribers about new articles, enabling loose coupling between subjects and observers and promoting efficient communication within a software system.

    2. What is a Singleton?

       a design pattern that ensures that a class can only have one object.